Evening

 Ten days.
 Diez días.

 It feels both longer and shorter than that.
 Longer because so much has shifted, the sleep that consolidates, the thoughts that clarify, the nervous system that learns to trust.
 Shorter because time here moves differently from time in my old life.
-The days do not accumulate into weeks that must be gotten through.
+The days unfold rather than accumulate into weeks that must be gotten through.
 They simply unfold, each one complete in itself.

 This morning I wrote about being ready for deeper work.